linode/docs/docs/guides/databases/mongodb/an-introduction-to-mongodb/index.md

 - SQL databases are highly suitable for well-structured data where the entries contain the same fields.
 MongoDB and other NoSQL databases are better for unstructured or variable data.
 - SQL databases are designed to update several rows at a time.
 NoSQL databases are most effective at updating one document at a time, although they can handle multiple simultaneous updates.
 - SQL databases are typically *vertically scalable*.
 The server administrator must increase the memory or CPU of the server to increase speed or handle more data.
 NoSQL databases are more frequently *horizontally scalable*.
 Capacity is increased by adding more servers to a cluster and configuring load balancing.
 Consequently, most NoSQL clusters can handle more data than a single-server relational database.
 - RDBMS systems are well established and very reliable.
 Resources for relational databases are widely available and industry knowledge is very deep.
-NoSQL databases are not as well established and do not have a large community.
+NoSQL databases are not as well established and do not have as large of a community.
 -  NoSQL databases do not reduce data duplication the way relational databases do.
 Consequently, a NoSQL database typically requires more storage space than an equivalent RDBMS.

 Due to the very different models of SQL and NoSQL databases, they are often used in different scenarios.
 When designing and using a MongoDB database, keep the following points in mind, especially regarding the differences with an RDBMS.